 Not every system is made of the same material

-This picture below is an accidental illustration where AI randomly produced a picture showing two individuals, most obviously made of different material.
+Below is a picture where AI incidentally illustrated two individuals, most obviously made of different material, though only prompted to depict people.
 Please note that all of the images presented below are AI generated and may be disturbing to some people.

 In engineering, the substance that a subject is made of is typically referred to as the “material.”
 Engineers often analyze and work with various materials to design and construct structures, components, and systems for a wide range of applications.
 These materials can include metals, polymers, ceramics, composites, and more, each with its own unique properties, characteristics, and behaviors under different conditions.
 Understanding the properties and behavior of materials is essential in engineering for selecting appropriate materials for specific applications, ensuring structural integrity, and optimizing performance and durability.